Psychology of change: Part First

 How does this process start?

-This process starts when we are ready to asses our drawbacks, understanding and minimizing our weaknesses and knowledge and maximizing our strengths.
-When we know that our life is a result of our decisions and if we are not having or being what we desired, then there is something wrong about it.
+This process starts when we are ready to assess our drawbacks, understanding and minimizing our weaknesses, and understanding and maximizing our strengths.
+When we know that our life results from our decisions and not having or being what we desired, there is something wrong.